vadniks/Gleana/Readme.md

 ### Notes/Todos/What the finished result should implement

 Represent all numbers as fractions and since the space isn't limited use fixed-point format.
-Maybe just take the `IEEE 754-2008` standard and scale it when necessary up to user defined maximum as this can be continued til the infinity.
-Or just sore it as struct \_type\_ {byte integerPart[], fractionPart[];} and implement basic operations via algorithms as the ALU does with the traditional types
+Maybe just take the `IEEE 754-2008` standard and scale it when necessary up to user defined maximum as this can be continued infinitely.
+Or just store it as struct \_future_type\_ {byte integerPart[], fractionPart[];} and implement basic operations via algorithms as the ALU does with the traditional types

 Add all arithmetic operations: +, -, *, /, //, %, \[any\]/integerPart, {any}/fractionPart